daisvke/bomberman/README.md

 ## Map
 * The program taked as a first argument a map description file with the .ber extension.
-* The map must be composed of only 6 possible characters:<br />
+* The map can be composed of only 6 possible characters:<br />
 0 for an empty space <img src="/screenshots/empty-space.png" /><br />
 1 for a wall <img src="/screenshots/wall.png" /><br />
 C for a collectible<br />